 But thankfully, there’s a better way.

-Cloud-based document management offers law firms and legal teams the best of both worlds: robust productivity-boosting tools paired with increased security and governance controls.
+Cloud-based document management for law firms and legal teams offers the best of both worlds: robust productivity-boosting tools paired with increased security and governance controls.

 Before we go any further, it may help to clarify the difference between on-premises solutions and cloud document management.